 This easy scones recipe with chocolate chip and chocolate ganache drizzle will make you want to throw a posh Afternoon Tea Party.
 But honestly, they won't last until then.

-Just like my Coconut Strawberry Scones, these Chocolate chip scones are just the perfect sweet treat to enjoy all day long.
+Just like my Coconut Strawberry Scones and Classic Vanilla Scones, these Chocolate chip scones are just the perfect sweet treat to enjoy all day long.
 With out without jam and cream stuffed inside them!

 Not only delicious, these scones are so easy to make you can even get your kids involved.
 With their intense Dark Chocolate Drizzle finish, they are the answer to all of your chocolate cravings...